 - 1. Notification of law enforcement authorities with criminal prosecution.
 School personnel will confiscate all alcohol and/or drugs by school personnel.
 All confiscated materials shall be turned over to authorities. - 2.
-Parents are to be notified and asked to report to school as soon as possible. - A. Immediate suspension for ten (10) school days and suspension from all sporting events and school activities. - B. Expulsion proceedings will be initiated. - C. Referral to Wyoming Valley Alcohol and Drug Services, Inc., 437 North Main Street, Wilkes-Barre, for assessment/evaluation.
+Parents are to be notified and asked to report to school as soon as possible. - A. Immediate suspension for ten (10) school days and suspension from all sporting events and school activities. - B. Expulsion proceedings will be initiated. - C. Referral to a local drug and alcohol prevention agencies, for assessment/evaluation.
 NOTE: Even though the school shall move for student expulsion, it still believes that referral to a treatment facility will provide assistance to student.